IntelligentTrading/trading/README.md

 ```
 RESPONSE 410 Gone OR 404 Not Found
 {
-	"status": "not found or expired"
+	"detail": "not found or expired"
 }
 ```
 processing task not found because it was expired from the cache, client should start over with a new set of requests